heershingenmosiken/assertions-android/README.md

             else -> ???
     }
 ```
-But we have also **Dialog.BUTTON_NEUTRAL** that is we should not display right now.
+In this case we have also **Dialog.BUTTON_NEUTRAL** that is we should not display right now.

-Someone may later adds neutral button and forgets to add it's handling, how we should implement else case here?
+Someone may later add neutral button and forget to add it's handling, how we should implement else case here?
 ```kotlin
 else -> Assertions.fail(IllegalStateException("logAppRateClick($it) $it is unknown"))
 ```
 ^ with assertion we will get exception in debug build and in production we will see new Non-Fatal issues in Crashlytics.

-### Example 2:
+#### Example 2:
 Assertion added to this project not from it's start and it helps us to catch some bugs that exists for years.

-PushNotification handling, we agreed with backend about long list of id's for notification, type
+PushNotification handling, we agreed with backend about long list of id's for notification types
 ```java
     switch (type) {
         ...